dominikcebula/system-design/notification-system/README.md

     * SMS
 * User signs up for notifications
 * User can opt out from receiving notifications on a selected device
-* Notification can be sent to the user
+* Notification can be sent to a user

 # Non-functional requirements